Mount Carmel Convent: History

 Designed by architects Francis Richard Hall and Robert Smith (Robin) Dods, the convent was described in The Age as a "handsome 2 storey brick building situated on a commanding eminence on the west side of Bay Terrace."
 The article continues:

 "The building is built of brick; wide verandahs and balconies extend round the main block.
 On the ground floor on both sides of the main entrance are parlours, the one on the right giving access to the music room, and the one on the left to the chapel through the sacristy.
 The children's study and refectory are entered from a corridor running at right angles on either side of the entrance hall.
 This corridor also gives direct access to the chapel, sister's dormitory, main staircase, music room and service passage and stairs.
 The sister's dormitory is connected with the chapel by sliding doors.
 The first floor is occupied with two large and five smaller cells, community room and children's dormitory.
 Spacious lavatory and bathroom accommodation on this floor completes the main block.
 A separate block comprises the kitchen, offices and laundry on the ground floor and a large dormitory and servants quarters on the first floor.
 This block is connected with the verandah and balcony of the main block by a covered way."

 The partnership of Hall and Dods was established in 1896 and continued until 1916.
 Dods was appointed architect to the Anglican Diocese of Brisbane and the firm oversaw the construction of St John's Cathedral in this capacity.
 They also designed many buildings for the Roman Catholic Archdiocese of Brisbane, including St Brigids Catholic Church, Red Hill and the Mater Misericordiae Hospital.

 In 1940, additions were made to the church by Francis Leo Cullen.
 Alterations and additions were also made to the convent, school and presbytery at this time, possibly by Cullen also.

 In 1957, a secondary girls school was established at Mount Carmel and continued to operate until 1992 when it was closed due to the falling numbers of school-aged children in the area.
 The Guardian Angels primary school remains operational.

 In 1999, the convent housed only four Sisters permanently and was mainly used as a holiday centre for Sisters of Mercy in the Southern Queensland region.

-In 2011, only two sisters were living in the property and it was sold for A$1.6M to Ivan Simon.
-For the following 3 years, the property was extensively renovated at a cost of $1,000,000, after which the Brisbane City Council gave approval for it to be used as a residence with bed-and-breakfast accommodation.
+In 2011, only two sisters were living in the property and it was sold for A$1.6 million to Ivan Simon.
+For the following three years, the property was extensively renovated at a cost of A$1 million, after which the Brisbane City Council gave approval for it to be used as a residence with bed-and-breakfast accommodation.